 - You are unable to perform the work you have previously been employed in and are unable to adjust to other work because of a severe medical condition.

-- Your medical condition must last or be anticipated to last for at least one year.
+- Your medical condition must last or be anticipated to last for at least one year or result in death.

 - Your disability must be total.
 Benefits are not payed for partial disability or short-term disability.